10th Armoured Cavalry Brigade (Poland): 1939-40

 The brigade was attached to the French Fourth Army near Reims and ordered to cover its left flank.
 However, Maczek's unit was much too weak to hold back full German armoured divisions successfully.
 Polish soldiers managed to cover only one retreating French infantry division by attacking German forces in Champaubert-Montgivroux.
 Later, the brigade had to withdraw along with French troops and joined the French XXIII Corps.
 On June 16 the brigade attacked by night the town of Montbard over the Burgundy Canal.
 Maczek's soldiers completely surprised the Germans and took many prisoners.

 The brigade was by this time fighting alone, with the French units on both flanks either routed or in retreat.
 There were no French forces to exploit its victory and the decimated Polish unit found itself surrounded by the enemy and without fuel.
 On June 18, General Maczek decided to destroy most of his equipment and withdraw on foot.
 Later that day he split the remnants of his brigade into small groups, so they could pass more easily through enemy lines.
 Many of Maczek's men, including the general himself, found their way to Great Britain where a Polish armoured unit was eventually recreated, while others joined the Polish and French resistance organizations in France and Belgium.

 Formation in Britain and Post Cold War

-The 10th Armoured Cavalry Brigade was a small formation, but with an excellent fighting spirit.
-Most of its soldiers, after reaching Britain, formed part of General Maczek's 1st Armoured Division created in February 1942.
+The 10th Armoured Cavalry Brigade was a small formation; most of its soldiers, after reaching Britain, formed part of General Maczek's 1st Armoured Division created in February 1942.

 The brigade fought as part of the 1st Armoured Division in north-west Europe in 1944-45, but was disbanded after the war.

 However it was reformed in 1995 and later equipped with Leopard 2 tanks purchased from Germany (see :pl:10 Brygada Kawalerii Pancernej (III RP)).
 It is now part of the 11th Armoured Cavalry Division headquartered at Żagań.